Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

 *A summary of the full results.
 The complete dataset is available in the repository.*

-👉🏻 Finally, explain your observations/ findings from the results  ts findings
+👉🏻 Finally, explain your observations/ findings from the results

  _Describe trends, key metrics, and patterns._